brettz9/eslint-config-ash-nazg/README.md

 ### Rationale for altering default on Unicorn rules

 - `consistent-conditional-object-spread` - Clearer intent
+- `single-line-block-comment-style` - More succinct

 ### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`

 - `unicorn/custom-error-definition` - Does not seem confining.
+- `unicorn/no-barrel-files` - Can be disabled if truly needed.
 - `unicorn/no-unsafe-regex` - Seems like something to watch for, though I may revisit if this reports too many common expressions.
 - `unicorn/require-post-message-target-origin` - Useful for common cases